dkarlovi/dkarlovi.github.io/content/articles/2024/01/22/boring-production/boring-production.md

 Flexible tools provide options within their constraints.
 For example, to make a 6x6 LEGO plate, we can combine a 4x6 and 2x6 plate.
 That's flexibility.

 Malleable means we can change the constraints.
-For example, to make a 6x6 LEGO plate, we could melt an 8x8 plate with a lighter and pliers.
+For example, to make a 6x6 LEGO plate, we could melt a 8x8 plate with a lighter and pliers.

 ^^^
 ![A lighter melting a blue LEGO plate]({{ yassg_thumbnail('./melting.jpeg', {width: 400}) }})